breatheco-de/exercise-random-card/README.md

 `+1` Add a timer that generates a new card every 10 seconds.

-`+1` Allow the user to specify the card weight and height using text inputs.
+`+1` Allow the user to specify the card width and height using text inputs.